omnetpp/omnetpp/doc/src/userguide/launcher.rst

 -  :guilabel:`Runs`: It is possible to specify which run(s) must be executed for the simulation.
 An empty field corresponds to all runs.
 You can specify run numbers or a filter expression that refers to iteration variables.
 Use the comma and .. to separate the run numbers; for example, 1,2,5..9,20 corresponds to run numbers 1,2,5,6,7,8,9,20.
-   It is also possible to specify run filters, which are boolean expression involving constants and iteration variables (e.g. ``$numHosts>5 and $numHosts<10``).
+   It is also possible to specify run filters, which are boolean expressions involving constants and iteration variables (e.g. ``$numHosts>5 and $numHosts<10``).
 Running several simulations in this manner is called batch execution.